7000 Oaks

 (with giant Dumbo ears!),

-a field full of ravenous crows
+a field of ravenous crows

-and ripening cabbages
+and ripening red cabbages

-on the first day of frost in December.
+on the first day of December.

-Later, trees had to go to the Theaterplatz,
+Later, more trees had to go

-near the pile of stones which
+by the pile of stones which

 prompted all this digging.